Navya-K-N-24/SpendWise/README.md

 #### Lighthouse Audit
 Chrome Dev Tools Lighthouse was used to audit the site for response time and accessibility.
 Testing was done during MVP development after deploying v1 Homepage with only the cards of published scrapbooks, allowing more time for bug fixes.<br>

-Colour constrast issues:
-* Colour contrast issues in navbar as mentioned above in [Colour Scheme](#colour-scheme) [resolved]
-* Colour constrast issues in card text and subtitle [resolved]
-* Cloudinary not using https [resolved]

-Screenshots of Lighthouse Audit on the Homepage after fixes:
+Screenshots of Lighthouse Audit on the Homepage

 Mobile:
 ![image](https://github.com/)